mph759/PIL_project/README.md

 ## Roadmap

 - [x] Calculating the required amounts of precursers necessary to synthesise a target mass or volume of PIL
+  - [ ] Implement unit conversion using astropy module
 - [ ] Database of precursor data to pull automatically from, removing need to manually input precursor data
+- [ ] Calculations for serial dilutions to mol% and wt% targets
 - [ ] Identification of precursors given requested PIL
-- [ ] Calculations for serial dilutions to mol% and wt% targets

 See the [open issues](https://github.com/mph759/PIL_project/issues) for a full list of proposed features (and known issues).